Algorithm and System Co-design for Efficient Subgraph-based Graph Representation Learning: The Architecture of

 \subsection{The Training and Serving Pipelines}

 \proj organically incorporates the storage designed in Sec.~\ref{sec:storage} and the subgraph-joining operation described in Sec.~\ref{sec:joining} to achieve efficient training and model serving.

-Subgraph queries $Q$ are sets of nodes, which often comes from a common ambient on a large graph.
+Subgraph queries $Q$'s are sets of nodes, which often come from a common ambient on a large graph.
 There might be many overlaps between different queries and their $m$-hop induced subgraphs.
 If the queried subgraphs are known in prior, we may put these queries with high node overlap into the same batch to improve data reuse.
-In practice, the test queries are usually given online while the training ones can be prepared in advance.
+Here, queries of each given task are assumed to have the same size, e.g. $|Q|=2$ for link prediction.
+In practice, test queries are usually given online while the training ones can be prepared in advance.
 Hence, we propose to accelerate the training pipeline by mini-batching the overlapping queries.
-Based on the specific situation, practitioners can choose a suitable pipeline accordingly.
+Practitioners can choose the appropriate pipeline according to the specific situation.
 Algorithm \ref{alg:sgrl} summarizes the overall training procedure of \proj.

 \textbf{Mini-batching for Training.} We first randomly sample a seed-set of nodes $\bar{\mathcal{V}}$ from the union of queried node sets $\cup Q$.
-Then, we run BFS to expand the seed-set $\bar{\mathcal{V}}$.
-Neighbor fetching of the BFS here is based on the grouped queries instead of the original graph: a neighbor of node $u$ is defined as the node that shares at least one query with $u$.
-During BFS, the reached queries will be added to the mini-batch $\mathcal{B}$.
-The expansion stops once the size of the seed-set $\bar{\mathcal{V}}$ or the size of the mini-batch $\mathcal{B}$ reaches some pre-defined limits.
-Since the data structure for each query in \proj after subgraph joining is regular, it is easy to decide the size limits of seed-set and mini-batch based on resource availability (i.e. GRAM).
+Then, we run breadth-first search (BFS) to expand the seed-set $\bar{\mathcal{V}}$.
+Neighbor fetching of the BFS here is based on the grouped queries instead of the original graph: a neighbor of node $u$ is defined as the node that shares at least one query with it.
+During BFS, the reached queries will be added to a set $\mathcal{Q}$.
+The expansion stops once the size of either the seed-set $\bar{\mathcal{V}}$ or the mini-batch $\mathcal{Q}$ reaches some pre-defined limits.
+Since the data structure for each query in \proj after subgraph joining is regular, it is easy to decide the size limits of seed-set and mini-batch based on resource availability (i.e. GPU memory).
 In practice, this BFS procedure improves reusability of data within each mini-batch, and may significantly decrease the communication cost between CPU and GPU.

-\textbf{Efficient Negative Query Sampling} In many SGRL tasks, the training set only contains positive queries.
-For example, in link/motif prediction, the observed links/motifs are used as positive queries.
-Since negative training queries are not specified, randomly sampled missing links/motifs are generally used as negative queries.
-In our training pipeline, negative queries are randomly selected within the seed-set $\bar{\mathcal{V}}$.
-With high probability, the randomly paired negative samples do not correspond to positive queries, and thus are safe to be used.
-This strategy enforces that negative queries always share nodes with positive ones, further improving data reuse.
+If the training set only contains positive queries (often in link/motif prediction tasks), we design an efficient sampling strategy for negative queries by the same principle that randomly pairs them within the same batch.